asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 |4|AWS services should have logging enabled and those logs delivered to CloudTrail or Cloud Watch|

 **Why?**
-Understanding instance behavior and having the ability to be notified of anomalies to that behavior is key to securin your RDS deployments
+Understanding instance behavior and having the ability to be notified of anomalies to that behavior is key to securing your RDS deployments

 **How?**
 Utilize Amazon CloudWatch Events and Amazon EventBridge Events for Amazon RDS